The Four Seasons Approach

 In 2017 my wife and I adopted our own rescue dog called Skye which reignited my desire to work with animals, and although I did not appreciate it at the time, has led me to where I am today.
 Skye had a very challenging early life and came to us with specific needs, including a fear of people and unfamiliar dogs, anxiety and an extremely high prey drive.
-Through working with Skye I have learnt a lot about dog psychology and behaviour, which has inspired me to go down this new career path and pushed me to start formalising my learning through accredited courses.
+Through working with Skye I have learnt a lot about dog psychology and behaviour, which has inspired me to go down this new career path.
+I intend to further my knowledge through courses in the future.

 In Spring 2020 I began the process of taking over Four Seasons Dog Walking from the original owner Andrea Beveridge.
 As part of this process Andrea has kindly been mentoring me, sharing her invaluable knowledge and extensive experience about working with dogs over the past 15 years.
 I have also shadowed Andrea to learn more about pack behaviour, canine first aid, and life as a dog walker in Edinburgh.